Help oppose new GM trials

 Please donate on the form below to help GM Freeze oppose the experimental GM trials in open fields

 GM field trials are becoming more common in the UK.
 In the first few months of 2019, the John Innes Centre received permission to plant GM wheat and broccoli at their farm just outside Norwich, while Rothamsted Research received consent for “pick and mix” GM camelina trials in Hertfordshire and Suffolk.
+In June, the Sainsbury Laboratory was given the go-ahead to extend their field trials of GM potatoes.

 GM Freeze has consistently led the opposition to open air field trials and supported hundreds of people to make their feelings known in a constructive way.
 Additional restrictions have been placed on trials in response to our input, which ensures that applications cannot be simply nodded through.